SoWieMarkus/big-yek-monthly-cup/README.md

 The tournament features weekly qualifiers leading up to an monthly final.
 With this project, you can create and manage multiple editions of the cup, store results, and calculate a leaderboard to determine which players qualify for the finals.

+See the frontend application build with Angular [here](https://github.com/SoWieMarkus/big-yek-monthly-cup-frontend).

 ## Features
 - **Edition Management**: Easily create and manage multiple editions of the tournament.
 _ **Results Storage**: Store and organize participant results from qualifiers and finals.